Nagan Raya Regency: Administrative districts

 As at 2010, the regency was divided administratively into eight districts (kecamatan); however in 2011 two additional districts were created - Tripa Makmur (by division from Darul Makmur District) and Beutong Ateuh Banggalang (by division from Beutong District).
-Their areas (in km2) and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021, are listed below.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its postal codes.
+Their areas (in km2) and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024, are listed below.
+The table also includes the locations of the district administrative centres, the number of villages (gampong) in each district, and its postal codes.

 Notes: (a) included in 2010 figure for Darul Makmur District. (b) included in 2010 figure for Beutong District.

 Paddy fields

 In 2012, Nagan Raya Regency has 24,698 hectares paddy fields with production of 164,586 tonnes of rice equivalent per year.
 Only a third of production is for regency's consumption and the rest is about 110,000 tonnes sold to other regencies and even to Medan, North Sumatra Province.